 I write more about the vagus nerve and the gut-brain axis in my brain book.

-Improving your vagus nerve with coffee enemas
+Exercise your vagus nerve with coffee enemas

 Vagal exercises are easy to perform at home.
 I commonly prescribe these exercises to my patients who have poor vagal tone and gut-brain axis failure:

 The first three of these exercises activate tissues in the back of the throat that are connected to the vagus nerve.

 What about the caffeine?

-If you are sensitive to the caffeine in coffee, coffee enemas may not be a concern for you.
+If you are sensitive to caffeine, coffee enemas likely won’t be a concern for you.
 While on rare occasions caffeine-sensitive people feel an effect, studies show that the bioavailability of caffeine during enemas is 3.5 times less than that of drinking coffee.
-If you are coffee sensitive, start with 1/2 teaspoon of coffee grounds and see how your body responds.

 How to perform a coffee enema to improve vagus nerve function

-Timing and setting
+Timing and setting of the coffee enema

 To make it more comfortable and more effective, make sure to time it just after your daily bowel movement.

-Some people can handle up to 2 TBS of coffee grounds per enema, but if you are new to enemas or highly sensitive to coffee, start with 1/2 teaspoonand build up as you become used to the enemas.
-The stronger the coffee, the more stimulating it is to the vagus.
-Filtered or distilled water is best.
+Some people can handle up to 2 TBS of coffee grounds per enema, but if you are new to enemas or highly sensitive to caffeine, start with 1/2 teaspoon and slowly increase the concentration as you’re able.

 Boil the coffee for about 10 minutes and strain out the grounds.

-What coffee to use
+Which coffee to use

 - Use organic coffee to avoid exposure to pesticides.